AlanMaxwell/iOS_interview_questions/README.md

 Difference is that OCP is for similar functions, but DIP deals with the same input data

+### 8.1 What SOLID principles Apple broke in their practice?

+Apple broke open-closed principle when moved to newer Swift versions and single responsibility, because viewcontroller contains presentation logic and presentation layer inside.

 ## 9. What is Singleton?